Staff Augmentation vs. Managed Services: What Works Best for Your IT Needs?

 1. Business Objectives Assessment

 Analyzing your core business objective is the foundation of any successful IT strategy.
 It helps you determine if your goal is to address a temporary skill gap or outsource the entire IT function, leading to influence your choice.
+This evaluation framework can also be applied when considering Staff Augmentation vs. Consulting, especially when your objectives involve short-term execution versus strategic advisory.

 Staff Augmentation: Provide quick access to specialized talent pool to address temporary skill gaps within your existing teams, short term projects, seasonal demands, etc. Staff augmentation provides you agility to bring in expertise without long-term commitment.